Johnny4251/ESP32IDF-PERIPHERALS/dht11/README.md

 ### Example Usage

-Here's an example `main.c` file to demonstrate how to use the DHT11 driver:
+Here's an example to demonstrate how to use the DHT11 driver:

 ```c
 #include "dht11.h"